Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

 Scope
 -----

- *Travelandar+ has a simple scope, helping the Users to planning efficiently their appoinments.
+ *Travelandar+ has a simple scope, helping the Users to planning efficiently their appoitnments.
 We can analyze all the shareded phenomena by the App and the Users.*

  *Shared Phenomena*: